skip to main content

 Employees in possession of a corporate credit card will not be eligible for expense reimbursement if their corporate credit card reporting is in arrears.

-9. Process for reimbursement of claims and lost cards:
+Process for reimbursement of claims & lost cards:

-• OMA Finance staff are responsible for uploading the statement details to Navision.
+• OMA Finance staff is responsible for uploading the statement details to Concur;

 • The receipts are to be scanned as attachments to the claim.
 You are required to retain all original receipts for audit purposes.